whitedevil-iith/oaiRAN_Project/doc/handover-tutorial.md

 Better than Serving").
 The A2 event can be disabled by setting `enable = 0`.
 The A3 event cannot be disabled as of now.
-It can be made specific to cells or set to `cell_id = -1` which means "any cell".
+It can be made specific to cells or set to `physCellId = -1` which means "any cell".

 `hysteresis` is a margin added to the serving cell measurements to prevent unnecessary or frequent handovers.
 It ensures that the neighbouring cell must show sufficiently better signal quality before a handover is triggered.
 It is an integer between 0 and 30.

-`timeToTrigger` the time during which specific criteria for the event needs to be met in order to trigger a measurement report.
+`time_to_trigger` the time during which specific criteria for the event needs to be met in order to trigger a measurement report.
 It is an enumerated parameter and in the configuration below it is set to 1 which corresponds to `ms40` or 40 milliseconds.